- What is Sleep Regression?

 Sleep stalling can be a professional sport for toddlers.
-They may try everything possible to avoid it.
+They may try everything to avoid going got bed.
 If you don’t break this cycle of fighting sleep, it could escalate and you may have your 3 year old screaming at bedtime every single night… You might already be there!

 An hour before bedtime, start by eliminating “exciting” things like cartoons and lively games.
 You can even begin to speak in a quieter, smoother tone.
 Especially avoid digital or electric devices such as iPads or bright, noisy electronic toys.
 After a while, they’ll get the idea that they aren’t missing out on much anyway.